JoinColony/colonyHackathon/README.md

 2,000 DAI

 Runners up:

-3 * 1,000 DAI
+3 winners: 1,000 DAI

-10 * 500 DAI
+10 winners: 500 DAI

 ## Gitter

-To meet potential team members, chat about projects, or get help with your code and the ColonyJS library, head over to the hackathon gitter: (gitter is down ATM for maintenance)
+To meet potential team members, chat about projects, or get help with your code and the ColonyJS library, head over to the  [gitter](https://gitter.im/ColonyHackathon/Lobby)

 # Submission Guidelines